 I’m a fan of anything that Jean Cunningham writes.
 She has a deep accounting background and was a global thought leader in Lean.
 Her book Real Numbers may be geared toward those working in Lean environments, but the book is applicable to all industries, including service firms.
 I’ve read it more than once, and it needs to be in your collection.

-Call me weird or crazy, but I had difficulty putting down The End of Accounting.
+It’s not a fast read, but I had difficulty putting down The End of Accounting.
 My biggest takeaway from the book is that GAAP-based financial reporting is becoming meaningless.

 The authors include a remedy with a strategic business canvas that can be modified depending on the industry.
 The canvas includes narrative and facts on strategic resources, key business stats, and value created by the firm, among other relevant information.

-Number 1
+Number 1 – Relevance Lost

 The first and best accounting book I’ve ever read is Relevance Lost by H. Thomas Johnson.
 Profit Beyond Measure, another great read by Johnson, probably belongs on this list too.